Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Very well
+It highlighted the issue

 What were the most creative food waste solution suggestions?
-They had trouble coming up with suggestions, but enjoyed learning about ways that already exist.
+Making

 Did the resource encourage new ways of thinking and talking about the value food?